-8More information about the renormalization task can be found in the Knowledgebase article What are the amplitude calibration issues caused by ALMA's normalization strategy?
+&lt;sup>7More information about the renormalization task can be found in the Knowledgebase article What are the amplitude calibration issues caused by ALMA's normalization strategy?

-- hif_makeimages (checksrc): Long baseline observations will include observations of an additional pointlike object called a check source that is calibrated in exactly the same way as the science targets and that is used to assess the quality of the calibration.
-When the observations include a check source, images of it will be created in a separate instance of hif_makeimages.
-The diagnostic output are the same as for the first instance of hif_makeimages, but it is particularly important here to check the images to ensure that the check source appears point-like.
-If the source does not appear point-like or if the images contain significant artefacts, then the corresponding data may also not be usable for creating final images of the science targets.
-(If the images of the check sources look problematic, then the data should be reviewed using the QA3 process as described in Section 13.8.) - hifa_imageprecheck: This task will produce a table listing the predicted beam sizes and effective sensitivities that can be obtained by using different robust values in tclean, which can be useful when deciding on how to image data. - hif_findcont: The diagnostic plots from this task show the channels and frequencies (in the LSRK reference frame) in each spectral window used for continuum subtraction by the pipeline.
-These channels could be used when first manually subtracting the continuum or creating continuum images9.
-This task generally performs very well in identifying the line-free continuum channels for many types of spectral line emission.
+- hifa\imageprecheck: This task will produce a table listing the predicted beam sizes and effective sensitivities that can be obtained by using different robust values in tclean, which can be useful when deciding on how to image data. - hif\findcont: The diagnostic plots from this task show the channels and frequencies (in the LSRK reference frame) in each spectral window used for continuum subtraction by the ALMA Pipeline.
+These channels could be used when first manually subtracting the continuum or creating continuum images.
+This task generally performs well in identifying the line-free continuum channels for many types of spectral line emission.
 However, very faint or broad spectral lines may be missed by this task and may only be identifiable after re-imaging the data using parameters that are optimised for detecting these lines.
 Consequently, the selection of continuum channels may need to be altered when manually imaging the data.
-Additionally, in cases where the spectra contain many lines and identifying the continuum is very difficult, it may be appropriate to use specialized continuum-identification software designed for such science targets. - hif_makeimages (mfs), hif_makeimages (cont), hif_makeimages (cube), and hif_makeimages (cube_repBW): The output from the last instances of this task shows continuum images of the science targets based on data from each of the spectral windows, an image of the the aggregate bandwidth, and images of each image cube (which includes a moment 8 map (a maximum total intensity map) for each spectral window).
+Additionally, in cases where the spectra contain many lines and identifying the continuum is very difficult, it may be appropriate to use specialized continuum-identification software designed for such science targets.

+• hif\makeimages (mfs), hif\makeimages (cont), hif\makeimages (cube), and hif\makeimages

+- (cube\repBW): The output from the last instances of this task shows continuum images of the science targets based on data from each of the spectral windows, an image of the the aggregate bandwidth, and images of each image cube including a moment 8 map (a peak line flux map) for each spectral window.
 The output also lists the achieved angular resolution and RMS noise for each image, which can be used as references before cleaning the data.
 Clicking on the link to view the other QA images will show the other outputs from the pipeline imaging.
-Note that the output from hif_makeimages (cube_repBW) will only be present if the PI specified a velocity resolution that involves averaging > 4 spectral channels (for example, if the PI requested 1 km s-1 resolution for a dataset with < 0.25 km s-1 channels).
+Note that the output from hif\makeimages (cube\repBW) will only be present if the PI specified a velocity resolution that involves averaging > 4 spectral channels (for example, if the PI requested $1 \text{ km s}^{-1}$ resolution for a dataset with < $0.25 \text{ km s}^{-1}$ channels).
+Note that pipeline-imaged data from Cycle 10 and later may include self-calibration, in which case this task may be listed multiple times, and comparisons of the versions of the data from before and after the self-calibration step (hif\selfcal) will reveal how the data were improved by self-calibration. - hif\selfcal: Interferometric pipeline-imaged data from Cycle 10 and later may apply this task to single fields.
+The output from this task include three parts.
+The first table will list the targets where self-calibration was applied.
+The second table shows summary results including images before and after the self-calibration, the properties of the images before and after self-calibration, and comparisons of the initial and final noise in the data.
+This information is very useful for understanding how much self-calibration improves the data.
+The ALMA Pipeline will apply self-calibration to the visibility data and make images based on those visibility data only if the signal-to-noise ratio improves without the beam increasing by more than 5%.

-The hif_findcont task and the last hif_mageimages tasks will be only present if the imaging pipeline was run on the dataset.
-In some cases, the results from the imaging pipeline tasks may be in a separated WebLog.
+The hif\findcont task and the last hif\mageimages tasks will be only present if the ALMA Pipeline was used for imaging the dataset.
+In some cases, these imaging results may be in a separated WebLog.